qiuzhiqing999/TSE/README.md

 [FIRA/README.md](FIRA/README.md)

-If you want to check the experimental results, please open this [folder](evaluation) and run the file of evaluation metrics.
+If you want to view the experiment results, please download the dataset first and place it in the "data" folder in the root directory.
+Then open this [folder](evaluation) and run the evaluation metric file.
 ## Dataset

 Datasets used in this project are provided.
 They can be obtained from the following URLs: (insert information on how the datasets can be obtained and provide links)